You are here

 Are you a student who received a letter of admission to Ohio State through the University Exploration's Science, Technology and Environment (STE) Exploration Program?

-Below is information for students beginning your academic journey at The Ohio State University in the University Exploration program.
+Below is information for you as you begin your academic journey at The Ohio State University in the University Exploration program.
 It includes factors to consider, information on your pathway to engineering, and tips for a successful transition.

 Limited Access to Courses